steamship-core/steamship-langchain/examples/summarize-audio/README.md

-# Chatbot Example
+# Summarize Audio (Async Chaining)

-This is an example of deploying an app using a LangChain-based ChatBot on Steamship.
+This is an example of deploying an app LangChain for summarization on Steamship.
+It provides an integration with one of Steamship's audio transcription plugins and a small introduction to the Task system.

 ## Try it out